 The Glasshouse, Kew*

 Showing that doing the classics well is often the key to long-term success, The Glasshouse is exactly the sort of low-key brilliant restaurant the well-heeled residents of Kew are happy to return to time and time again.
 A fixture of the neighbourhood since 1999, current head chef Greg Wellman joined the team in 2018, following stints at Elystan Street and The Square, and offers a well-balanced menu of bold European dishes with a contemporary twist.
-Expect traditional dishes like roast cod with truffled almond pesto to sit easily alongside the more experimental salmon sashimi with pickled rhubarb.
+Expect traditional dishes like roast hake with smoked eel veloute to sit easily alongside the more experimental halibut sashimi with pickled rhubarb.

 Dysart Petersham, Richmond*

 A slice of bucolic rural hospitality at the end of the District Line, the Dysart in Petersham is all about offering guests a good time without the fuss.
 Housed in an early 19th-century building constructed as part of the Arts & Crafts movement, and named for the family that once live in Ham House, solid, high-quality cooking is accompanied by a superb wine list and regular piano recitals, in a warm and inviting dining room.
 The ideal spot for family dinners and impressive first dates.